 Most children usually spend a big portion of their day in their room as that is the place in which they keep their toys, gadgets, and all the stuff that matters to them.
 Naturally, that particular room should be the safest place in your household.
 That means you should avoid having potentially dangerous stuff like long curtain cords.
 Even though it doesn’t seem dangerous, a child can easily get tangled up in a curtain cord and suffocate.
 While that should never happen in the first place because children shouldn’t be left unattended, it still happens on a fairly regular basis.
 It’s definitely a good thing to trust your instincts, but it’s much better to simply reduce the risks by taking action.

 In case you let your children play with toys that are a potential choking hazard, make sure you’re always by their side.
 It’s very easy to get distracted by the other things happening around you and it’s important that you stay vigilant and focused in order to prevent a potential catastrophe.

-This post is contributed by Ian Lewis, he loves DIY projects, decorating his home and creative ideas.
-Do share your thoughts about the post in the comments !!
+This post is contributed by Ian, a guy who loves DIY projects, decorating his home, and creative ideas.